ProfessorArazi/substitute-server/README.md

 # Substitutes-Server

-This is the server of substitutes site.<br/>
+This is the server side of substitutes site.<br/>
 The site connects schools with substitute teachers. <br />
           This site provides a solution in cases where teachers are absent from school. <br /> You can signup as a school or as a substitute teacher.